dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 > @Klumpke — Hard work should be rewarded.
 Great theme that I use every day!

-> @Mase iirc — I didn‘t know that you can make such a good looking setup in HA.
+> @Mase — I didn‘t know that you can make such a good looking setup in HA.
 Thanks for such an advanced, yet simple to install theme.

 > @Warwick Jaensch — For great work on Dwains Theme!